linuxtouchpad/website/docs.markdown

 The `DEVNAME` property above shows `/dev/input/event8` as the touchpad device.

 You can also see what kernel module(s) may be involved in making this touchpad device work.
-Using `ls` (or `exa`), find the major, minor numbers of the device:
+The "MAJOR" and "MINOR" properties above map to 13, 72.
+Or, using `ls` (or `exa`), you can aslo see the major, minor numbers of the device:

 ```
 $ ls -l /dev/input/event8